forestryio/forestry.io/hugo/content/careers/developer-evangelist.md

 * Resume/CV
 * Cover Letter
-  * Why are you interested in working with Forestry?
+  * Include why you're interested in working specifically with Forestry
 * LinkedIn or other relevant social accounts that describe your professional experience
 * Links to your personal website, blog or portfolios, if available and applicable